 CUPA allows students to choose between a home stay with a French family or independent living arrangements.
 Because the decision each student makes concerning housing will be considered definitive and may not be changed during the semester, students should carefully weigh the advantages and disadvantages of each option.

-Alexandra Wood, Reed College, Year 2012-2013 — I think host families were the best way for me to learn.
+Alexandra Wood, Reed College — I think host families were the best way for me to learn.
 You’re forced to find the words you’re looking for.
 Unlike an essay, or self-study, you don’t have the option of looking things up or stopping the conversation.
 You have to keep pushing through.
 It’s exhausting, but it’s the best way to learn a language.

 CUPA Home Stay